Realverdictai/input-locator-seeker-where/README.md

 ### Offline Mode

-If your environment doesn't have database access, set `OFFLINE_MODE=true` before running tests.
-This forces the evaluator to use the built-in traditional valuation logic.
+If your environment doesn't have database access, set the environment variable `OFFLINE_MODE=true` before running the evaluation script.
+This forces the evaluator to skip database lookups and rely entirely on the built-in traditional valuation logic.

 ### Settlement Strategy Analysis